spatelsuy/C_Plus_Plus/FAQ_CPlusPlus.md

 What is reference variable?
 Can a reference to a null pointer be made?
 What is functor?
+what is the difference between pointer and reference?
+can a pointer be converted to reference similarly a reference to pointer?
+can a pointer be pass by reference and reference by pointer?
+can I do pointer arithmetic (+, -, *, /) ?
+Can I do reference arithmetic ?

 ## ✅ 7.
 Type Casting & Conversion
 What are different types of type cast operators?
 What is static and dynamic casting?